rodoherty1/intro-to-kubernetes/README.md

 DM Payload Viewer and a single-node Cassandra instance are running in Google Cloud Platform.
 Both services are deployed into Google Kubernetes Engine, GCP's managed Kubernetes Platform.
 Both DM Payload Viewer and Cassandra each run in their own container, with each container running in its own Pod.
+The Cassandra deployment mounts a volume which is provision as permanent storage by GCP.
+This ensures that when Cassandra pods are re-provisioned, the data in the database is not lost.

 ```
              +-------+                                       +-------+